josiahgray12/coffee-demo/README.md

 Remember: This is a prototype, so focus on the core functionality.
 We're looking for clean, working code that demonstrates your ability to integrate third-party APIs and create a seamless user experience.

 Good luck, developer!
 The future of interplanetary coffee commerce rests in your capable hands! 🚀

----

-Note: This is a technical assessment that should take no more than 1 hour to complete.
-Have fun with it!